- Lecture Time/Location

 - Assignments will be released at least a week before their due date.
 You are highly recommended to study an assignment as soon as it becomes available.
 There will be ample opportunities to benefit from office hours and communication with me and the TAs before the due date.
 Assignments are due at 11:59pm on the day of their deadline.
 Submissions after due time will receive no points.
-However, in order to account for unforeseen situations, you can request to submit only one assignment late up to 3 days after the deadline.
-In order for your late assignment to be graded, you should email the instructor to request a late submission before the deadline.
+However, in order to account for unforeseen situations, you can request to submit only one assignment late.
+In order for your late assignment to be graded, you must email the instructor to request a late submission before the deadline.
 You should note that a late-submission request may not be always accepted (e.g., when the solutions need to be discussed in class immediately after a submission).
 Therefore, you are recommended to submit a version of your solution before the deadline if your request has not been reviewed yet.
+You have up to 3 days to submit after the deadline if your late-submission request is approved.
 Also, note that you only have one such opportunity during the semester.
 Therefore, it is advised to leave that option for truly critical situations.

 - Review of Grades

 - Any issue regarding your grade in a specific assignment must be communicated to us no later than 5 business days after the posting day of the grades.
 There will be no re-grading after the 5-day period has passed.